swapnilaanam/National_Martyrs_Memorial/README.md

 ## Process:
     1. First I have drawn a sky in the back.

-    2. Then the strirs to the memorial.
+    2. Then the stairs to the memorial.

     3. After this the main memorial is Drawn.